Vantiq/vantiq-extension-sources/camelAssemblies/README.md

 sending data _to_ another system are thought of as _sinks_, and have the word `sink` in the assembly name and the names of the included Vantiq components.
 Those that get data _from_ another system have the word `source` in the names.

-Each assembly and its included components are named including the name of the kamelet from which they derived and the Apache Camel version in use (kamelets are Camel version specific).
+Each assembly and its included components are named including the name of the system with which they interact and the Apache Camel version in use (kamelets are Camel version specific).
 For example, an assembly using Camel version 3.21.x for consuming information from Amazon's AWS S3 will be in the Vantiq Camel assembly

     com.vantiq.extsrc.camel.kamelets.v3_21_0.aws_s3_source